8 Best Homeowners Insurance Companies in Missouri of 2023

-If these valuables are stolen or damaged, the standard insurance will cover them but will only pay up to the policy’s limit.
+If these valuables are stolen or damaged, the standard insurance covers them but only pays up to the policy’s limit.

-In addition, a homeowners policy may put a cap or limit the amount of coverage the policy will provide for high-value or rare items, or have low limits for insuring expensive property.
+In addition, a homeowners policy may put a cap or limit the coverage the policy will provide for high-value or rare items or have low limits for insuring the expensive property.

 So, if your personal property limit is $2,000, for example, and your engagement ring costs $2,500, you’ll have to pay the difference, which is $500.

-If you have expensive items that need coverage, the standard policy will probably not cover them in full.
+If you have expensive items needing coverage, the standard policy will probably not cover them fully.